membraneframework/beamchmark/README.md

 At the moment, the main interest of Beamchmark is scheduler utilization, reductions and the number of context switches.
 For more information please refer to API docs.
+Currently, Beamchmark is supported on macOS, Linux and partially on Windows.

 ## Beamchmark and Benchee
 Beamchmark should be used when you want to measure BEAM performance while it is running your application.